syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 ## Time editor

-In the time editor, the [SfTimePicke](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.Editors.SfTimePicker.html) will be loaded which allows you to select time values.
+In the time editor, the [SfTimePicker](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.Editors.SfTimePicker.html) will be loaded.

 **Setting null value in time editor**

-In the `SfTimePicker`, by default `DateTime` data type default value will be displayed (12:00 AM).
+In the `SfTimePicker`, by default `DateTime` time default value will be displayed (12:00 AM).
 You can also set the null value by adding nullable `DateTime` data type for the time picker property in data form, which allows you to set the null value and display the empty value in time editor.

 {% tabs %}
 {% highlight c# %}

-[DataType(DataType.Time)
+[DataType(DataType.Time)]
 [Display(Name = "Birth Time")]
 public DateTime?
 BirthTime { get; set; }